Cicero (magazine)

-Cicero is a monthly magazine focusing on politics and culture.
+Cicero - Magazin für politische Kultur is a monthly magazine focusing on politics and culture.
 The magazine, which has a conservative political stance, is based in Berlin, Germany.

 History and contributors

 Cicero was launched in Potsdam in March 2004.
 The magazine was later moved to Berlin.

 The first editor-in-chief of the magazine was Wolfram Weimer, who also served as the editor of the daily newspaper Die Welt from 2000 to 2002.
 Alexander Marguier was the editor-in-chief of Cicero until 2010.
 Michael Naumann is among the former editors-in-chief of the magazine.
 As of 2012 the editor-in-chief of the magazine was Christoph Schwennicke.
 The magazine has eleven editorial staff.
 From 2007 to 2009 Alexander Görlach served as the executive editor of the online edition.
 Among its columnists are Bela Anda, Philipp Blom and Amelie Fried.
 A conservative journalist Bettina Röhl also contributed to Cicero.

 In 2011, the magazine initiated the pencil heads project which covered the carved busts of leading politicians like Barack Obama into the lead of Cicero-branded pencils.
 These pencils were sent to their likenesses in special boxes to promote the magazine's interviews with major leaders.